7 Simple Storytelling Tips for Career Success

 6. Make sure your details are S.M.A.R.T.

 S.M.A.R.T. stands for Specific Measurable Actions with Results over Time and is an acronym used to create effective, achievable goals.
-It’s also a great way to show a prospective employer how you will help them achieve their goals.
+It’s also a great way to show prospective employers how you will help them achieve their goals.
 Remember, the person hiring you is responsible for results, so be sure that your resume includes not only what you did, but the positive outcomes you produced.
-Note the difference between, “I did a lot of computer support for my department” and “I catalogued an entire medieval manuscript and critical apparatus and created a website in XML to make it accessible to others.”
+Note the difference between, “I did a lot of computer support for my department” and “I cataloged an entire medieval manuscript and critical apparatus and created a website in XML to make it accessible to others.”